kumawatprateek/Design_-_Analysis_of_Algorithms-DSA-/README.md

     cd daa-algorithms/algorithms/graph
     ```

-3. Run the algorithm:
+3. Compile the algorithm:

     ```bash
-    python bfs.py
+    gcc bfs.c -o bfs
     ```

+4. Run the algorithm:

+    ```bash
+    ./bfs
+    ```

-Replace `bfs.py` with the algorithm you wish to run.
+Replace `bfs.c` with the file you wish to compile and run.

 ## Contributing